-Private Healthcare Australia, formerly known as the Australian Health Insurance Association, is the Australian private health insurance industry’s peak representative body that represents 21 health funds throughout Australia and collectively covers approximately 97% of the private health insurance industry.
+Private Healthcare Australia (PHA), formerly known as the Australian Health Insurance Association (AHIA), is the Australian private health insurance industry’s peak representative body that represents 21 health funds throughout Australia and collectively covers approximately 97% of the private health insurance industry.
 Private Healthcare Australia member funds today provide healthcare benefits for over 12.5 million Australians.

 Private Healthcare Australia had its origins on 21 April 1971 when health funds met in Canberra to form the Voluntary Health Insurance Association of Australia Ltd. VHIAA was incorporated on 2 December 1986, taking over the role, functions and assets of the previously unincorporated body which itself represented an industry Association combining the interests of “open” Health Funds and Friendly Societies in health insurance.